Bank of Canada maintains overnight rate target at 3/4 per cent

 The Bank of Canada today announced that it is maintaining its target for the overnight rate at 3/4 per cent.
 The Bank Rate is correspondingly 1 per cent and the deposit rate is 1/2 per cent.

-In light of these developments, the risks around the inflation profile are now more balanced and financial stability risks are evolving as expected in January.
-At present, we judge that the current degree of monetary policy stimulus is still appropriate and the target for the overnight rate remains at 3/4 per cent.
+Risks to the outlook for inflation are now roughly balanced and risks to financial stability appear to be evolving as expected.
+The Bank judges that the current degree of monetary policy stimulus remains appropriate and therefore is maintaining the target for the overnight rate at 3/4 per cent.